openrisc/openrisc.github.io/software.md

 ## Baremetal Software

 A cross-compiler toolchain is used to compile your software code for the OpenRISC processor.
-The toolchain is executed on the the host computer and generates a program or library that can be executed on the processor then.
+The toolchain is executed on the host computer and generates a program or library that can be executed on the processor then.
 There is a baremetal toolchain that is based on the [Newlib](https://sourceware.org/newlib/) C library.
 Other